 Bicycle Agenda 2017-2020

-5. Targeted promotion
+5. Targeted promotion of cycling

 Better cycling infrastructure, safer bicycles, and good bicycle parking.
 They all contribute to the promotion of bicycle use, but there is still much more to gain by investing in promotion of cycling, by aiming at specific target groups.